What are Social Points?

 Valuing the Valueless

-Social points represent the abstract value of anything, under the idea that everything that exists has a value otherwise it wouldn’t exist.
+Social points represent the abstract nominal value of anything, under the Supereconomics principle that everything that exists has a value otherwise it wouldn’t exist.

 A thing might have no value to Person A. But it might have a value to Person Z.

-This unknown value is then assigned a social points value which is estimated at the point of exchange through rough estimation or even trial and error.
-This then unlocks and taps the value that would’ve otherwise been unnoticed.
-From nothing, it becomes something.
+This unknown value is then assigned a social points value which is estimated at the point of exchange through rough estimation or even trial and error (i.e. asking around, comparing prices, recalling from memory, etc).

 For Food Rescue